yfndev/ybudget/README.md

 **1. OAuth instead of Password**

-- We use OAuth 2.0 with Google instead of instead of traditional username/password authentication
+- We use OAuth 2.0 with Google instead of traditional username/password authentication
 - Eliminates frequent password vulnerabilities (weak passwords or password reuse)
 - Implemented with [Convex Auth](https://labs.convex.dev/auth) → Google Provider in `convex/auth.ts`